footballer Goals & Skills Videos

 22 October 1949

-Arsène Wenger is a French former football manager and player who is currently serving as FIFA's Chief of Global Football Development.
-He was the manager of Arsenal from 1996 to 2018, where he was the longest-serving and most successful in the club's history.
-His contribution to English football through changes to scouting, players' training and diet regimens revitalised Arsenal and aided the globalisation of the sport in the 21st century.
+Arsène Wenger is a French former football manager and player who has been serving as FIFA's Chief of Global Football Development since 2019.
+He was the manager of Arsenal from 1996 to 2018, becoming the longest-serving and most successful manager in the club’s history and the longest-serving manager in the history of the Premier League.

 ▤ Read more Read more